Blade II (soundtrack)

 Blade II: The Soundtrack is the soundtrack to Guillermo del Toro's 2002 film Blade II.
-It was released on March 19, 2002 via Immortal Records, serving as a sequel to Blade: Music from and Inspired by the Motion Picture.
+It was released on March 19, 2002 via Immortal Records, serving as a follow-up to Blade: Music from and Inspired by the Motion Picture.

 It features contributions by hip hop artists, such as Bubba Sparxxx, Busta Rhymes, Cypress Hill, Eve, Fabolous, Ice Cube, Jadakiss, Mos Def, Mystikal, Rah Digga, Redman, Silkk the Shocker, The Roots, Trina and Volume 10, while production was handled mainly by electronic musicians, including BT, Danny Saber, Dub Pistols, Gorillaz, Groove Armada, Fatboy Slim, Moby, Paul Oakenfold, Roni Size and The Crystal Method among others.

 The soundtrack is the third in a trilogy of genre-blending soundtracks produced by Happy Walters and released by Immortal Records.
 It was preceded by the soundtracks for Judgment Night (1993) and Spawn (1997).